We All Need Purpose (A Lesson in Cognitive Behavioral Therapy)

 In very simple terms, we must learn to see the train coming, hear its horn warning us, and be able to get off the tracks in time to avoid a catastrophe.
 If you can see it and hear it coming, then you too can cognitively prepare, establish habits in behavior, and enjoy fewer emotional lows.
 Lastly, we absolutely must recognize the high points.
 We need to share our successes with a friend, post on social media, and even dance a little jig when we are happy.
 Celebrate the victories!
 This is a cognitive exercise that reinforces those good habits in behavior and ultimately changes our emotions.

-If you would like to learn more about beating depression, avoiding anxiety, and ultimately practice these skills with an expert, then give us a call.
-We promise an appointment within 24 hours.
+If you would like to learn more about beating depression, avoiding anxiety, and ultimately practice these skills with an expert, then give Thriveworks Maumelle a call.
 Call us today at 501-404-9737 for a location near you.

 By Curtiss Robinson